gustanas/SwiftBorders/README.md

 A Swift extension on UIView to easily add borders to text fields or labels

 # How to use it?

 - Add Borders.swift to your project
-- Add the borders in viewDidLayoutSubviews method:
+- Add the borders in viewDidLayoutSubviews method, you can optionally define the color.
+For example:

 ``` Swift